beartype/beartype/README.rst

      isinstance(array, np.ndarray) and your_lambda_function(array)

-Beartype validators thus come in two flavours – each with its tradeoffs:
+Beartype validators thus come in two flavours – each with its own tradeoffs:

 * **Functional validators,** created by subscripting the ``beartype.vale.Is`` class with a function accepting a single parameter and returning ``True``